4.3.3 Setting Column Designation

-Nine designations are available to be applied: X, Y, Z, X Error, Y Error, Label, Group or Subject (used in ANOVA and some statistical tests), and Disregard.
+In Origin, there are nine Column Designations that you can apply to your worksheet column data: X, Y, Z, X Error, Y Error, Label, Group or Subject (only used in ANOVA and some statistical tests), and Disregard.

 |X, Y, Z:

 In a worksheet with one designated X column, the X column provides X values for all Y columns (to the left or right) and Z columns (to the right only) in the worksheet.

 For a worksheet with more than one designated X column, each X column supplies X values for all Y and Z columns to the right of the X column (but only for those to the left of an additional X column).
 In the case of nonadjacent column selection, the selected X column provides X values for the selected Y and the selected Z columns.
 If an X column isn't included in the selection, Origin finds the first X column to the left of the selected Y column or Z column.
 If none exists, Origin looks to the right of the selected Y column (Origin will not look to the right for an X column associated with a Z column).

 Note: In a worksheet with no designated X column, you can create (Column:Set Sampling Interval) and display (Column:Show X Column) regularly-spaced default values.

 In a worksheet with one designated X column, values in an X error column set the size of the X error, independent of column locations in the worksheet.

 For a worksheet with more than one designated X column, values in an X error column set the size of the X error for the first X column to the left.
 If none exists, Origin looks to the right of the selected X error column.
 In the case of nonadjacent column selection, the selected X error column provides the X error values for the selected X column.
 If more than one X column is selected, Origin looks to the left for a selected X column and if none exists, then to the right.
 If an X column isn't included in the selection, Origin finds the first X column to the left of the selected X error column.
 If none exists, Origin looks to the right of the selected X error column.